Maxim-Mazurok/google-api-typings-generator/gapi.client.androidenterprise-v1/readme.md

 await gapi.client.androidenterprise.products.getPermissions({ enterpriseId: "enterpriseId", productId: "productId",  });

 /*
-Finds approved products that match a query, or all approved products if there is no query.
+Finds approved products that match a query, or all approved products if there is no query. **Note:** This item has been deprecated.
+New integrations cannot use this method and can refer to our new recommendations.
 */
 await gapi.client.androidenterprise.products.list({ enterpriseId: "enterpriseId",  });

 /*
-Unapproves the specified product (and the relevant app permissions, if any) */ await gapi.client.androidenterprise.products.unapprove({ enterpriseId: "enterpriseId", productId: "productId",  });
+Unapproves the specified product (and the relevant app permissions, if any) **Note:** This item has been deprecated.
+New integrations cannot use this method and can refer to our new recommendations.
+*/
+await gapi.client.androidenterprise.products.unapprove({ enterpriseId: "enterpriseId", productId: "productId",  });